andyaiken/tasks/SPEC.md

 - An All tasks screen listing every task, due or not, for finding and editing
 - Mark done; next occurrence reschedules automatically
 - Skip an occurrence, pause a task, undo a mistaken tick, delete a task (and undo that)
+- Sync your list across your own iPhone and Mac through iCloud
 - Share a list with other people; completions sync
 - Assign tasks to named people, and give each person their own daily digest
 - A fully usable local-only mode for anyone not signed into iCloud
-- iOS and macOS, shipped publicly on the App Store
+- iPhone and Mac (not iPad), shipped publicly on the App Store

 **Out of scope (v1)**